Forestbrook/Forestbrook.github.io/docs/about-marcel.md

 ## Hire me

-You can hire me just to help you to get started, to help with a complex part of a solution or for a project where you need a specialist in my area.
+You can hire me just to help you to getting started, to help with a complex part of a solution or for a project where you need a specialist in my area.
 I'm well prepared to do my work remote, but if you are located in (or close to) Amsterdam, The Netherlands, I can help you on-site if you want to.
 I'm committed to a long-term relationship with my customers, even when you only need me occasionally.
 I can:

+- Help you getting started with .NET Maui, migrate from Xamarin to .NET Maui or to smooth out a stalled .NET Maui project.
+- Help you getting started with Blazor WebAssembly.
 - Help you to migrate your .NET solutions to Microsoft Azure.
 - Help to setup your Azure and Azure DevOps environment efficiently, including CI/CD.
-- Help you upgrade to ASP.NET Core 6.
+- Help you upgrade to ASP.NET Core 8.
-- Help you getting started with Blazor.
-- Help you getting started with Xamarin or to smooth out a stalled Xamarin project.
-- Help to build Xamarin and/or Blazor components.
+- Help to build .NET Maui and/or Blazor components.
 - Help you when you need a specialist in my area for a shorter or longer period.

 Drop me an email at Marcel.Wolterbeek@forestcreek.nl.